Clean Indoor Running Water and Sewage Systems Are a Modern Privilege

 Everyone will also need to wash their hands before dinner and quite possibly other parts of the body.
 If you have plans for bathing, this will require several more gallons of water from the well and don’t forget to find cloths for washing.

 It’s best if you go ahead and have the rest of your family bathe as well.
 It’s generally a ritual to bathe once every two weeks.
 Everyone in the family uses the same bath water and it’s a regular bath night extravaganza!
 Not always appreciated by some.

 “Using the bathroom” wasn’t so bad if the weather was comfortable (not too hot, not too cold), dry and you had access to a light to keep watch for insects, reptiles and other wandering creatures that may decide to join you.

 Unfortunately, bugs (especially flies) are attracted to the waste, so this was a big problem.
 “Regularity” was key to avoiding late night trips to the outhouse.
 Diets were carefully planned as such.

 Outhouses and Past Sewage Management Methods

 Holes or a crescent moon shapes were usually carved into outhouses to help to identify whether the unit was for male or female.
 Shapes were used as a substitute for words, as many of people were unable to read.
 Holes were also commonly carved in careful positions on the door to help those outside to identify outhouse occupancy.

-Rapid Rooter does not want you having to struggle without a well working plumbing system, or an efficient air conditioning unit.
-Ask us about our routine plumbing and/or air conditioning maintenance services.
-However, if you find yourself needing emergency air conditioning or plumbing repairs during the hot South Florida summer, give us a call at 877-202-6874, or visit us online at www.rapid-rooter.com.
+Contact us today to ask us about our routine plumbing and sewer cleaning services.
+If you find yourself needing emergency plumbing repairs during the hot South Florida summer, give us a call at 877-202-6874, or visit us online at www.rapid-rooter.com.
 We look forward to your call.